 New accreditation decision: What will this mean for your facility in 2010 surveys?

-Briefings on The Joint Commission, September 1, 2009
+Briefings on Accreditation and Quality, September 1, 2009

 The Joint Commission has announced it will adopt a new accreditation decision for 2010.
 This decision, “Medicare Condition-Level Deficiency Follow-Up Survey,” is intended when surveyors assess a facility with one or more condition-level deficiencies out of compliance.